 The engineering study for expanding the North Bennington water system was released on May 27.
-The study, which can downloaded here, estimates that, with adequate funding, the expansion could be completed in 2017, and all outlying properties with wells affected by PFOA could be connected to the expanded water system.
+The study, which can downloaded here, estimates that, with adequate funding, the expansion could be completed in 2017 to serve outlying properties with wells affected by PFOA.

 A class action lawsuit was filed in May in federal court against Saint-Gobain Performance Plastics Corporation, the successor to the manufacturer that used PFOA in North Bennington.
 The suit seeks damages on behalf of property owners in and around the village.
 A copy of the lawsuit is here.

 An on-line calendar created by Amy Anselmo keeps tabs on all the community events at The Left Bank, the former Merchants Bank building.
 Click here for the calendar.
 For more information about The Left Bank click here.

 A wide ranging calendar of local events is available here, also courtesy of Amy Anselmo, with financial support from The Fund for North Bennington, Inc.